guardian/membership-frontend/nginx/README.md

 ./nginx/setup.sh
 ```

 Or follow the steps in that file.
+This will create a `site-enabled directory` in you nginx home directory.

 ### Update your hosts file